DeathlyPlays/Pokemon-Showdown-Bot/README.md

 ```
 git pull https://github.com/DeathlyPlays/Pokemon-Showdown-Bot.git
 ```
-Don't forget to use `npm install --production` after each update to re-install the outdated dependencies.
+Don't forget to use `npm install -g` after each update to re-install the outdated dependencies.

 Configuration
 ------------